just4jc/SPRINGBOARD/README.md

-# SPB_Excersises
+# SpringBoard - Intermediate DataScience with Python
-This repo contains code for Data Wrangling, Data Story telling
+This repo contains Projects done as part of Springboard's Intermediate Data science with Python.

+#Data Wrangling - Hands on with getting meaningful data from JSON format files.